MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-other-mdm.md

 We supply all policies that Microsoft Defender for Endpoint requires as mobileconfig files available at [https://github.com/microsoft/mdatp-xplat](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles).
 Mobileconfig is an Apple's import/export format that [Apple Configurator](https://support.apple.com/apple-configurator) or other products like [iMazing Profile Editor](https://imazing.com/profile-editor) support.

-Most MDM vendors support importing a mobileconfig file, creating a new custom configuration profile.
+Most MDM vendors support importing a mobileconfig file that creates a new custom configuration profile.

 To set up profiles: